Cohort Placement Survey | Courseworks | Starting the Core | Missing class | Exams and Examsoft | Certificates | Teaching Assistants | Miscellaneous

 When is the open enrollment period?

-The Certificate Open Enrollment Period occurs during the fall semester (usually mid-November until early December).
+The Certificate Open Enrollment Period occurs during the fall semester (usually early/mid November).
 This enrollment period spans the course of approximately two weeks.

 Will I have an opportunity to change my certificate at a later time (e.g. Spring semester of 1st year, second year)?